asklora/django-boilerplate/README.md

 ## Notes on deployment
 - There is a descriptive [README](deployment/README.md) file in the deployment/ directory.
 - skaffold.yaml is used by the skaffold dev/deployment tool.
-It needs to be in root directory so that it can access all the code for building images.
+It needs to be in the root directory so that it can access all the code for building images.